 It takes spunk to stand up for what you really believe in… especially so if it’s a topic of debate for many!
-So when Candice Swanepoel, a South African supermodel, better know as the Victoria’s Secret model, took to Instagram and posted a picture of her baby being breastfed.
+So when Candice Swanepoel, a South African supermodel, better known as a Victoria’s Secret model, took to Instagram and posted a picture of her baby being breastfed, the world took notice.

 So what is it that makes us mothers nervous about feeding a hungry baby in a public place.
-It’s not like we deliberately step out in the public just when the bub is hungry or it’s time for his feed.
+It’s not like we deliberately step out just when the bub is hungry.
 For an act as natural as feeding one’s baby, it can be quite discomforting and annoying warding off rude stares and comments only because you decided to unbutton in public when your little one whimpered for his share of food.